FAForever/wiki-pages/Development/Mapping.md

 To create a heightmap, various methods can be used.
 The most basic approach involves using the [brushes provided by either of the two editors](https://wiki.faforever.com/en/Development/Mapping/FA-Forever-Map-Editor#heightmap-brush), which allow you to manually sculpt the terrain.
 Alternatively, map-makers can craft heightmaps manually using graphic editing software like Adobe Photoshop or GIMP.
 By painting the grayscale values, you can sculpt the terrain according to your creative vision.
 An advanced approach involves  specialized terrain generation software like WorldMachine or [Gaea](#Gaea), which use algorithms to simulate natural geological processes, generating realistic and organic terrains.

+- [Creating a map: Heightmaps*Part of the official video tutorial series on mapmaking*](https://www.youtube.com/watch?v=UNajB0EOKnM&list=PL0nxuIUIjpFvM-lU3h6ROtWsoC_ikkaAs)
+- [Ozonex editor heightmap tools *Detailed explanation of the tools available in the editor, including water and terrain-type settings*](/en/Development/Mapping/FA-Forever-Map-Editor)
+- [ Mountains | GPG editor*A video tutorial on making mountains in the GPG editor*](https://www.youtube.com/watch?v=nm5NVD17kvw)
+- [Mountains | Ozonex editor*A video tutorial on making mountains in the Ozonex editor*](https://www.youtube.com/watch?v=h26369gnTEo)
+{.links-list}

+## Water
 The placement of water in a map is directly influenced by the terrain's elevation.
 Water is set as a flat plane at a specific height, and any part of the terrain with an elevation below that set height will be submerged by the water.
 As you sculpt the terrain, the varying elevations defined directly impact where the water will be placed.
 When the terrain's elevation is lower than the set water height, that portion of the map will become submerged, creating lakes, rivers, or other bodies of water.

 [Water settings](/en/Development/Mapping/FA-Forever-Map-Editor#water) can be adjusted to enhance the visual representation of water, such as its transparency, color, or reflections.
 These settings, in conjunction with the terrain, contribute to the overall aesthetics of the water within the map.

-Lastly, you are able to define specify the [terrain type](/en/Development/Mapping/FA-Forever-Map-Editor#terrain-type) of specific areas of your terrain.
-Terrain type primarily affects the interaction between units and the terrain visually, generating specific dust patterns when units move over the terrain.
-However, there are some *blocking-type* terrain types available that will prohibit units from moving over areas marked as such.

-## Tabs {.tabset}
-### Terrain
-- [Creating a map: Heightmaps*Part of the official video tutorial series on mapmaking*](https://www.youtube.com/watch?v=UNajB0EOKnM&list=PL0nxuIUIjpFvM-lU3h6ROtWsoC_ikkaAs)
-- [Ozonex editor heightmap tools *Detailed explanation of the tools available in the editor, including water and terrain-type settings*](/en/Development/Mapping/FA-Forever-Map-Editor)
-- [ Mountains | GPG editor*A video tutorial on making mountains in the GPG editor*](https://www.youtube.com/watch?v=nm5NVD17kvw)
-- [Mountains | Ozonex editor*A video tutorial on making mountains in the Ozonex editor*](https://www.youtube.com/watch?v=h26369gnTEo)
-{.links-list}

-### Water
 - [About water: Introduction*Pt.1 of the forum post series on water by Jip*](https://forum.faforever.com/topic/59/about-water-introduction)
 - [About water: Water settings*Pt.2 of the forum post series on water by Jip*](https://forum.faforever.com/topic/64/about-water-settings)
 - [About water: Wave generation*Pt.3 of the forum post series on water by Jip*](https://forum.faforever.com/topic/71/about-water-wave-generation)